 What follows is a brief description of the criminal justice flow and process in the United States.
 Figure 1.2 shows a flowchart of that system and summarizes the major stages of the process, including entry into the criminal justice system, prosecution and pretrial services, adjudication, sentencing and sanctions, and corrections.
-Note that all of the discussions in the following chapters of this book are based on the people and processes included in the depicted sequence of events.
+Note that all discussions in this book are based on the people and processes included in the depicted sequence of events.